nic-dgl103-f24-cvs2/project-stefarias/.github/README.md

  - Engaging Image (to represent Nicole’s work or style)

- - Link to Portfolio: "Explore My Work"
+ - Link to Contact: "Get in Touch"

 #### About Section

  - Heading: “About Us” or "Meet Nicole Cahoon"

- - Paragraph: Brief introduction to Nicole’s professional approach and values
+ - Paragraph: Brief introduction to Nicole’s professional approach and values and her photo

- - Portfolio Section / Recent Work

  - No link here

+#### Services Section

+ - Heading: “Accounting Services”

+ - List of some of the types of work the company performs

-#### Benefits Section
+#### Why Choose Us and Testimonials Section

  - Heading: “Why Choose Us?”

- - List of 3 Reasons Why Our Company is the Best:
-     - High-quality, customized designs tailored to your brand.
-     - Experienced team dedicated to achieving your vision.
-     - Fast turnaround and reliable communication.

- - Link to ‘Why Work With Us’ Page: "Learn More"

-#### Portfolio Section

- - Heading: “Our Work”

- - List of 6 Project Cards (Each Card Includes):
-     - Project heading
-     - Project image
-     - Link to detailed project page

- - Link to Portfolio Page: "See More Projects"
+ - List of the testimonials from some of the people who have already hired the business

 #### Call-to-Action

- - Heading: “Ready to Bring Your Ideas to Life?”
+ - Heading: “Let's Make Your Numbers Work for You”

- - Link to Contact Page: "Get in Touch"
+ - Link to Contact Page: "Contact Us"

 #### Footer